porn-records/Porn-Records/CONTRIBUTING.md

    OS's

 1. You should **_not_** add domains to the `submit_here/` folder of this repo.
+It have to be committed via a ISSUE.

-1. Please add you contribution to either the vary beginning of the file or the bottom, the CI/CD will do the sorting.
+   Because I do have some scripts that handle/maintains several things each time a issue is confirmed, like the DNS RPZ zone and the repository at once.

 # Submit - Contribute